proycon/pynlpl/docs/folia.rst

 corrected version rather than the original.
 The original is always *non-authoritative* and normal selection methods will ignore it.

-If you want to deal with correction, you have to explicitly get a ``folia.Correction`` element.
-If an element is part of a correction, its ``incorrection()`` method will give the correction element, if not, it will return ``None``::
+If you want to deal with correction, you have to explicitly handle the :class:`Correction` element.
+If an element is part of a correction, its :meth:`AbstractElement.incorrection` method will give the correction element, if not, it will return ``None``::

     pos = word.annotation(folia.PosAnnotation)